dibyasree02/Test-Repository/README.md

 # Test-Repository

 Exploring out the pull and merge request in github.
 Learning the command and features of github.
-Exploring the pull request.
-Also start this repository to get a pull and merge Request.
-Experiencing open source in GitHub.